The regulars -

 · I remember I gave this story to a friend of mine to watch because he had read some Douglas Adams and he was quite keen on Doctor Who but had only dipped into certain eras of the classic series and hadn’t seen any of Williams stuff.
 Once he had watched half of episode one he phoned me and left an answer phone message practically screaming about how truly dreadful and cheap this story was and he wasn’t sure how he was going to persevere.
 Once he had watched all four episodes I had another answer phone message that simply said ‘THAT WAS BRILLIANT!’
 Something happened in those three and half episodes that completely won him over.

-· After that disastrous model shot we jump to the Bridge which is a genuinely phenomenal set built during the stage of the season where they would have still had money!
-Its multi level, detailed, colourful and immediately plants you in the story – bravo. · I have heard people criticise Bruce Purchase’s performance as the Pirate Captain but I think it is absolutely spellbinding.
-The whole point of the character is that he hides his genuine depth underneath all that bluster and aggression and had Purchase toned down the performance it would have completely blunted his gentler turn in the last episode which is loaded with pathos.
-Plus his lines are gorgeous and he literally spits them out with glee.
+· I have heard people criticize Bruce Purchase’s performance as the Pirate Captain but I think it is absolutely spellbinding.
+The whole point of the character is that he hides his genuine depth underneath all that bluster and aggression and had Purchase toned down the performance it would have completely blunted his gentler turn in the last episode, which is loaded with pathos.
+Plus his lines are gorgeous and he spits them with venomous glee.
 No I’ll take the Pirate Captain exactly as he is thank you very much: ‘My soul is imprisoned, bound to this ugly lump of blighted rock beset by zombie Mentiads and interfering Doctors.’
-His relationship with Andrew Robertson’s toadying Mr Fibuli is one of the great double acts in Doctor Who, full of threats of violence until he dies and then his true feelings are revealed.
-We literally see his human side try and murder Xanxia whilst his robot side (controlled by her) disarm him.
-It’s the perfect visual way to show the struggle that must be going on inside him.
+His relationship with Andrew Robertson’s toadying Mr Fibuli is one of the great double acts in Doctor Who; full of threats of violence until he dies and then his true feelings are revealed.
+We see his human side try and murder Xanxia whilst his robot side (controlled by her) disarm him.
+It’s the perfect way to show the struggle that must be going on inside him visually.
 His bluster to cover the fact that he is working out a way to kill Xanxia is a lesson to all of us to never take things on their face value.
 The Captain’s smoking, sparking death is horrible.

 · I always chuckle when the Captain sends his guards out to capture the Doctor and as the door opens for them he ducks under it and says hello.
 Small things please small minds.

-· The location work in the power station and the abandoned mine is extremely good at suggesting the scale of the operation and gives the story and its ideas a lot more gravitas than it would otherwise have.
+· The location work in the power station and the abandoned mine are extremely good at suggesting the scale of the operation and gives the story and its ideas a lot more gravitas than it would otherwise have.
 The Doctor and Romana are dwarfed by giant engines that genuinely look as though they have the stamina to push a planet through space and mine the life out of its chosen victim.
 They head down in a real mineshaft and then stand in a massive, ice swept cave.
-It looks fantastic and the scene where the Doctor spells out the nature of the Pirate Planet standing on the wet surface of a dead world is one of the finest moments in Doctor Who.
-Its brain burstingly imaginative and backed up by great visuals.
+It looks fantastic and the scene where the Doctor spells out the nature of the Pirate Planet standing on the wet surface of a dead world is one of the finest shock moments in Doctor Who.
+It is brain burstingly imaginative and backed up by great visuals.

 * Episode three begins with about ten minutes worth of exposition but because it is infused with humour, the characters are so enjoyable and the dialogue flows from the actors mouths like a fine wine filling a glass you barely notice.

 · When I realised that the final resting place of Zanak will be the heavily populated planet of Earth it quite took my breath away.
-I never once considered the Earth being involved in a story as far out as this one and it has to be said that it is the most ingenious threat to the planet that the series ever attempted.
+I never once considered the Earth being involved in a story as far out as this one and it has to be said that it is the most ingenious threats to the planet that the series ever attempted.
 Considering how many times it has faced the axe that is quite a statement.
 The last episode becomes a race against time to save the planet from being obliterated.
 Great stuff.

 · The scene where the Doctor and the Captain argue over the ethics of this operation surrounded by the dead husks of the worlds he has destroyed is one of my favourites.
-The concept alone is hard to get your head around and when the Doctor suddenly, sickeningly throws all of his venom at the Captain it brings home the lives that have been lost in this obscene scheme.
+The enormity of the concept is hard to get your head around and when the Doctor suddenly, sickeningly throws all of his venom at the Captain it brings home the lives that have been lost in this obscene scheme.
 Astoundingly good science fiction, ideas filling your head with imagination and with a real emotional bite.

 · Watch as the dialogue skips along so intelligently as the Doctor tells Kimus that the Captain has no defence against the Mentiads but then points out a psychic interference transmitter…but don’t worry because he doesn’t have the minerals to operate it…oh wait those happen to be among the planets he has eaten.
-Just brilliant.
+Just sublime.

 · The sight of Xanxia caught between the time dams is an arresting image and leads us into the final, gob smacking twist that the evil Queen is still alive and her consciousness is currently in the form of the Captain Nurse.
 Whole planets have been sacrificed to keep this shrivelled thing alive.